webhintio/hint/packages/connector-puppeteer/README.md

 * `password`: the information needed to identify the `input` element via a query `selector` (e.g.: `#password`) to type the `value` for the password in (e.g.: `P@ssw0rd`).
+* `next`: the information needed to identify the `input` (or `button`) element via a query `selector` (e.g.: `input[type="submit"]`) to `click` to get to the next step of the authentication process.
+This is an optional property as not all services prompt first for the user name before asking for the password in the following screen.
+An example of such a service would be Azure Pipelines.
 * `submit`: the information needed to identify the `input` (or `button`) element via a query `selector` (e.g.: `input[type="submit"]`) to `click` to submit the crendentials.